Stowbtsy-Naliboki Group: Westward march

 The march from Dzierzb resumed on July 17.
 The group moved into Węgrów County, reaching Kałęczyn the next day, where they stayed until July 21.
 During the march through Podlachia and Mazovia, attempts were made to contact the Home Army command.
 Local commanders, however, either were unwilling or unable to help, and seeking higher-level contacts for too long was risky due to the rapid advance of the Red Army.
 Góra and his staff had to independently decide on further steps.
 Most officers opposed the idea of demobilizing the group and settling soldiers in Podlachia villages.
 The proposal to move to the Świętokrzyskie Mountains was deemed impractical.
 Ultimately, they decided to attempt moving to the Kampinos Forest near Warsaw.

 On July 24, Góra's soldiers accidentally encountered the Felek 3rd Platoon of Rudy 2nd Company of the Zośka Battalion and a platoon from the Radzymin District, which had to leave their partisan base in the Puszcza Biała due to a German raid.
 Under the cover of the Naliboki soldiers, both units crossed the Liwiec river and, after crossing the Wyszków–Łochów road, separated from the group.
 That same day, in the afternoon, Góra's soldiers encountered units of Russian-speaking collaborators but managed to avoid confrontation through negotiations.
 After spending the night in Marianów and Dręszew, the Polish group distanced themselves from the "Vlasovites" and resumed their march towards Modlin.
 Through Kowalicha, Ludwinów, Józefów, Serock, Nieporęt, Wieliszew, and Janówek, Góra's soldiers reached Okunin on July 25, where they took a short break.

 During the 27-day march, the Stowbtsy Group covered a distance of several hundred kilometers, crossing the Niemen, Shchara, and Bug rivers.
 Human and equipment losses were minimal.
 This success was due to Góra's decisiveness and command skills, as well as the chaos that engulfed the German army after their defeat in Belarus.
-The group moved along side and less-traveled roads, avoiding contact with larger German units.
+The group moved alongside and less-traveled roads, avoiding contact with larger German units.
 Smaller enemy units, encountering the numerous and heavily armed group, usually tried to avoid confrontation.
 When it was necessary to cross a busy main road, the Polish partisans blended into the traffic, slipping between German columns.
 In contacts with Germans and their allies, they exploited the fact that many of Góra's soldiers still wore Belarusian police uniforms.
 Until July 16, the three German gendarmes from Rakaw, ostentatiously transported at the front of the column, also served as a form of camouflage.
 This way, the Polish group successfully passed off as one of the many collaborationist formations retreating westward behind the defeated Wehrmacht.